Logo

 Since 2017, Isiah Thomas has been a regular panelist during NBA on TNT's Monday coverage Players Only, which features only former NBA players as studio analysts, play-by-play announcers, and color analysts for games.

-Isiah Thomas finished his college degree at Indiana University during the Pistons' off-seasons and received his Master's in Education from the UC Berkeley Graduate School of Education in 2013.
+Isiah Thomas received his Master's in Education from the UC Berkeley Graduate School of Education in 2013.

 At UC Berkeley, Isiah Thomas studied the connection between education and sports, specifically how American society makes education accessible to black male college athletes.

-When he was a Piston, in 1987 Isiah Thomas organized the "No Crime Day" in Detroit.
+In 1987, when he was a Piston, Isiah Thomas organized the "No Crime Day" in Detroit.

-Isiah Thomas founded Mary's Court, a foundation that supports economically disadvantaged parents and children in the communities of Garfield Park and Lawndale on the West Side of Chicago.
+Isiah Thomas founded Mary's Court, a foundation that supports economically disadvantaged parents and children on the West Side of Chicago.

 In July 2012, Isiah Thomas joined The Black Men's Roundtable in Florida along with other national and local black leaders to discuss issues that directly affect black males.